ICOS-Carbon-Portal/pylib/docs/faq.md

 			dobj = Dobj(dobj.next)
 		else:
 			break
-	# now dobj is the newest version
+	# Now dobj is the newest version.

 ## Good to Know

 - Stations are associated with the stationID.
 This means that at the moment a combined station, certified for Ecosystem AND Atmosphere, has two different stationId's and hence to access ALL data for such a station you need provide a list of stationId's to find a complete set of data products.
 Example Norunda, Sweden (stationId "SE-Nor" for Ecosystem, stationId "NOR" for Atmosphere).